jmeowmeow/PixieReport/express-progress/tasks.md

 Picker needs a fix for "set 0".
 I made a mistake probably on the JS falsy value.
 Did a messy fix.

+Tue 08 Oct 2024 08:47:16 PM PDT

+Trying out a base map.
+I want to see if I can use this with the span of stations in the "nearby" page (/stations) and clip to that size.
+It will be pretty weird for the neighborhood around NZSP.

+Wed 09 Oct 2024 08:54:09 AM PDT

+Of course for /stations I could just start with an SVG and lat/long lines and dot the stations in by code and lat/long.

+Looking at the console:
+  didn't find haze in namedLayers no weather layer defined for haze maybe haze can be a yellowish vertically flipped version of mist/fog?

 ## Weatherpixie.com Features

 ### Tamsin's Model Site Features